 What is Smishing Attack?

 Just as cyber-criminals use emails to phish people into opening malware-laden attachments, smishing attacks are carried out using text messages.

 A smishing attack on your cellular device can be launched in any form of attention-seeking text.
-These nefarious text messages could claim to be your bank asking for your financial information.
+These nefarious text messages could claim to be from your bank, asking for your financial information.
 It could also ask in a tricky way for your ATM number or account details to get access to your bank balance.

-Recent Smishing Attack Example:
+SMS Phishing Attack Example:

 In an article by Cyware, a smishing campaign, “Lucky Draw Campaign,” was targeted at Indian Nokia owners.
 In February 2019, Nokia owners received a text message claiming they had won a lucky draw.
-The message was impersonated to have come from ‘Nokia.com online shopping Pvt Ltd.co’, claiming that the recipient has won Tata Safari or Rs.
+The message was impersonated to have come from ‘Nokia.com online shopping Pvt Ltd. Co’, claiming that the recipient had won a Tata Safari or Rs.
 12, 60,000.
-However, it urged recipients to pay to 6,500 Indian rupees to claim their prize.
+However, it urged recipients to pay up to 6,500 Indian rupees to claim their prize.

 How to Prevent Smishing Attacks?

-- Never give away your bank details or financial information easily to any text message asking for your credentials or verification.
+- Never give away your bank details or financial information to any text message asking for your credentials or verification.

-ThreatCop provides Saas private cloud features for users to freely manage their tool and gives the analysis of hack records of employees.
-The most interesting part of this innovative tool is that you can compare the security status of your company on the industry level.
+Threatcop provides SaaS private cloud features for users to freely manage their tools and gives an analysis of hacking records of employees.
+The most exciting part of this innovative tool is that you can compare the security status of your company at the industry level.
 There is a wide list of beneficial features when it comes to Threatcop, and you can customize some of its features according to your choice.